dbrock/stdio.as/README.md

 It also by default mutes the standard runtime error dialogs, instead reformatting stack traces of uncaught errors to GCC-like error message syntax and sending them to stderr.
-By flipping a switch, you can make your process kill itself when an uncaught error occurs.

 Implementations are available for Flex 4 apps and pure Flash apps.
+The main entry points from ActionScript are `stdio.process`, `stdio.ProcessSprite` and `stdio.ProcessSparkApplication`.

 Example